felipe-loka/poll-api/README.md

 - User should be able to vote in a given poll
 - User should be able to see the vote results of a given poll after voting

+## Observability

+It's beeing implemented a whole observability stack to monitor the application correctly.

+- **Logs**: are being collected by [FluentBit](https://fluentbit.io/) and forwarded to Loki.

+In order to fully test this locally you will need to build the local application using Docker.
+To make it easier a script was created and added in `package.json`, so you can simply run `pnpm container`

 ## Next Steps

 The following requirements should be implemented in next versions:

-- Add observability to the application: logs, metrics, traces
+- Add observability to the application: metrics, traces
 - Add cache layer (e.g. Redis) to minimize latency time
 - Validate the need of using a pool of connections to manage the connection to the database